Karthikraja-Pandian/Stack_Overflow_Developer_Survey_2021_Analysis/README.md

 The challenge and opportunity for us is to continue expanding and improving our ability to help all developers and to make them feel welcome in our community.

-Read on for more great insights about the attitudes, tools, and environments that are shaping the art and practice of software today..
+Read on for more great insights about the attitudes, tools, and environments that are shaping the art and practice of software today.